Gwee Li Sui

 Gwee Li Sui (魏俐瑞 (魏俐瑞, Wèi Lìruì, Gūi Līsūi); Korean: 위리서; born 22 August 1970) is a Singaporean writer.
 His works include poetry, comics, non-fiction, and translation.
 He wrote Myth of the Stone, a graphic novel in English.
-He is also the author of Spiaking Singlish, a book on Singlish (Singaporean patois) written entirely in Singlish.
+He is also the author of Spiaking Singlish, a book on Singlish written entirely in Singlish.

 Education

 Gwee went to the now-defunct MacRitchie Primary School and then Anglo-Chinese Secondary School and Anglo-Chinese Junior College.
 In 1995, he graduated from the National University of Singapore with a First-Class Honours degree in English literature and was awarded the NUS Society Gold Medal for Best Student in English.
 His Honours thesis was on Günter Grass's novel The Tin Drum (German: Die Blechtrommel).
 His Master's thesis was on Hermann Broch's novel The Death of Virgil (German: Der Tod des Vergil).
 Gwee pursued his doctoral research on the period from the English Enlightenment to early German Romanticism at Queen Mary, University of London.
 His thesis was on the discursive influence of Newtonianism on the poetry of Richard Blackmore, Alexander Pope, and Novalis.